akrzemi1/__sandbox__/string_view_ctor.md

 }
 ```

 This is similar to what C functions like `setenv()` do.
-Now every combination of values triggers a useful combination.
+Now every combination of values triggers a useful output.
 But now we have completely departed form the notion of a range.
 We have conflated two concepts into one interface.
 We have created an unintuitive abstraction.
 Thinking about it is hard, and bugs very likely to occur.

 Similarly, a null pointer value does not represent a string, not even a zero-sized string.
 Once it is accepted as valid input to `string_view` something has to be done with it: maybe call it a zero-sized string, maybe call it a distinct value from any string value.
 In either case the abstraction is weakened.
-We cannot safely think interms of strings, character sequences, but one level down: about the numeric value of address `sv.data()`.
+We cannot safely think in terms of strings, character sequences, but one level down: about the numeric value of address `sv.data()`.

 ### 6.2.
 Better bug detection with tools